-The TOE shall ensure isolation of data and code between a Protected Application and the other applications.
-An application shall not read, write, compare any piece of data or code belonging to the
+The TOE provides a service to ensure isolation of data and code between a Protected Application and the other applications.
+Another application shall not read, write, compare any piece of data or code belonging to the Protected

-Protected Application.
+Application.

-6.2 Security objectives for the environment
+4.2 Security objectives for the environment